GenomicsAotearoa/RNA-seq-workshop/5.Overrepresentation_Analysis/rnaseq-pathway.md

 an experimentally-derived gene list, e.g. a list of differentially expressed genes (DEGs).

-  - Can perform overrepresentation analysis (e.g., GATHER, GeneSetDB, PantherDB) in R.
+  - Can perform overrepresentation analysis online (e.g., GATHER, GeneSetDB, PantherDB), and also in R.
   - The basic principles are to:
       - identify a collection of differentially expressed genes
       - test to see if genes that are members of specific gene sets (e.g.Reactome pathways, Gene Ontologies categories) are differentially expressed more often than would be expected by chance.

 *Some caveats for RNA-seq data*